corda/corda-docs-portal/content/en/tutorials/corda/5.0-dev-preview-1/os/build-basic-cordapp/c5-basic-cordapp-flows.md

 * <a href="#write-the-createboardingticket-flow">`CreateBoardingTicket`</a>
 * <a href="#write-the-redeemboardingticketwithvoucher-flow">`RedeemBoardingTicketWithVoucher`</a>

-You will be creating these states in the `workflows/src/main/kotlin/net/corda/missionMars/flows` directory.
-Refer to the `TemplateFlow.kt` file in this directory to see a template state.
+You will be creating these flows in the `workflows/src/main/kotlin/net/corda/missionMars/flows` directory.
+Refer to the `TemplateFlow.kt` file in this directory to see a template flow.

 ## Learning objectives